-We believe that a new wave of value creation is emerging in the world, that goes beyond the technology-intensive eras of Industrial Revolution into an era that we call the "eXperience-verse (X-verse) Revolution".
-A new lens is required to visualize experience-centric ecosystem innovation and multi-stakeholder value creation opportunities (and challenges) in the X-verse.

-We will analyze the Indian context and global ecosystems using this lens.
+We believe that a new wave of value creation is emerging in the world, that goes beyond the technology-intensive eras of Industrial Revolution into an era that we call the "Experience-verse Ecosystem Revolution".
+A new lens is required to visualise the world of opportunities in such an era.
+We will analyse the Indian context using this lens.
 While the macro-conditions remain the same for all companies, only a few will succeed.
 What factors explain their success?
 What should enterprises do to successfully compete in such an environment?
 How can every enterprise significantly enhance the value they create?

-First, let us understand this new framework of enterprise value creation in the new world of digitalized interactive ecosystems.
+First, let us understand this new framework of enterprise value creation.